Lumen Field: Sounders FC

 The Sounders set the state's single game soccer attendance record when they hosted Manchester United in front of 67,052 in July 2011.
 On October 15, 2011, additional seats were available for a record crowd of 64,140 during the final regular season home match, a Sounders 2–1 win followed by ceremonies honoring retiring goalkeeper Kasey Keller.
 And on October 7, 2012, another attendance record was broken when 66,452 fans were present for a 3–0 win over the Portland Timbers, following a ceremony awarding retired Forward Roger Levesque a Golden Scarf.
-The Sounders set an attendance record for sporting events at the stadium of 69,274 when Seattle hosted the 2019 MLS Cup Final against Toronto FC, winning 3-1 for their 2nd MLS Cup trophy.
+The Sounders hosted MLS Cup 2019 and set an attendance record for sporting events at the stadium of 69,274 as they won their second league championship.

 CenturyLink Field has hosted two U.S. Open Cup tournament finals.
-On October 5, 2010, the tournament's 81-year-old attendance record was broken when Sounders FC defeated the Columbus Crew 2–1 in front of 31,311.
+On October 5, 2010, the tournament's 81-year-old attendance record was broken when the Sounders defeated the Columbus Crew 2–1 in front of 31,311.
 That record was broken one year later when CenturyLink Field again hosted the final on October 4, 2011, as 36,615 spectators watched Seattle defeat the Chicago Fire 2–0.
 The stadium has also hosted a CONCACAF Champions League tournament final; on May 4, 2022, the Sounders defeated Pumas UNAM 3–0 in the second leg of the final before a tournament-record crowd of 68,741 to win 5–2 on aggregate, becoming the first MLS team to win the tournament under its current format.

 Like the Seahawks, the Sounders have received attention for sellout crowds and boisterous fans.
 The Seattle Times reported that a "new standard for attendance and game-day atmosphere has been set" due to the loud sellout crowds.
 The passionate Emerald City Supporters have dubbed the general admission sections behind the south goal the "Brougham End" for the street that runs along the south edge of the complex.